prern4321/-Project-3-Group-3/README.md

 While the dataset includes a large amount of information, our focus was on the hospital ID/name, location, and type (NHS/non-independent sector or Private/independent sector).
 These specific details were necessary for the purposes of our analysis.

+Aim of the project :
+To be able to locate the hospitals on the map , hospitals with the county and their type (private/nhs) across the counties.
+Our focus was primarily to  build our knowledge on getting the different technologies to work together to create interactive visualizations.

 # Technology used:
 Flask, Javascript,HTML,CSS,Bootstrap, Pandas , Sqlalchemy,SQL